If you’re looking for cheap dog food recipes that use simple ingredients, we’ve got you covered.

 Before you start whipping up cheap dog food recipes, call your vet.

-If you’re currently under orders to stay home, you may not need to make a trip into his office.
+If you’re currently under orders to stay home, you may not need to make a trip into the office.

-Just ask him to look over your dog’s records and let you know if there are any special nutritional needs to keep in mind.
+Just ask them to look over your dog’s records and let you know if there are any special nutritional needs to keep in mind.

 Consider your dog’s allergies